 Building websites is one of the things we do brilliantly.
 We understand how it needs to interact with SEO in terms of keywords and photos, so one of the most important elements of designing a website is to make sure the architecture is right before you begin building it.

-Which leads us neatly into the latest website build we want to show off, Dennis Sharp Architects (DSA).
+This leads us neatly to the latest website build we want to show off, Dennis Sharp Architects (DSA).

-We have added small design touches to the site to make it stand out even fun: the main logo gets smaller or larger when you scroll up and down; and navigation links change colour when you hover the cursor over it.
+We have added small design touches to the site to make it stand out even more fun: the main logo gets smaller or larger when you scroll up and down, and navigation links change colour when you hover the cursor over it.

 DSA was founded in 1965 by the late Dennis Sharp, an architect who championed Modernist architecture.
 DSA is now run by Sharp’s wife, Yasmin Shariff, an award-winning architect in her own right.
 She is also a member of the RIBA Council.
 Based in Hertfordshire and London, DSA is involved in many type of projects including commercial, residential sustainable, and installation projects, and are experienced in listed buildings and heritage sites.

 They are involved in pro bono work which has the dual benefit of giving young architects an opportunity to nurture their creative talents at the same time as helping communities around the world.
 Recent pro bono projects include building dams in the Sinai Desert, an FE college in Aswan, as well as work to promote the work of women architects and encourage young women to choose it as a career.